anOtherAnalyse/spoofy/dissect/README.md

-# Packet dissection & display utility
+# Packet dissection utility

 ### Purpose

-This package offers a little console utility to parse and display `.pcap` files content.
-Its primary purpose is to display a fast summary of packets captured with `spoofy`.
+Command line utility to parse and display `.pcap` file content.
+Can be used to get fast summary of captured packets.

-Note that software like Wireshark or Tcpdump are more suitable to open `.pcap` files as this utility is very basic and only handle main internet protocols.
+Software like Wireshark or Tcpdump are more suitable to open `.pcap` captures as they will provide more information, and handle more protocols.

 #### Compilation
-Use `make` to compile.
+Compile with `make`.
 This will produce the executable `dct`.

 #### Usage
 `$ dct <file.pcap>`

 #### Navigation

-You can navigate in the packets list & packet summary using the following keys :
+Navigation into the packets list & packet summary.

 In the packets list
 * arrow keys (up/down) -> previous/next packet